aidanbeck/desktop-div/README.md

 # desktop-div
-An html element that imitates a computer's desktop.
+An html element that imitates an operating system's grid-based desktop.
 Designed to be customizable & implemented into to other projects.

 Planned Features: